 OPTIONAL.
-A URI identifying a human-readable web page with information about the error, used to provide the client developer with additional information about the error. state
+A URI identifying a human-readable web page with information about the error, used to provide the client developer with additional information about the error.

 REQUIRED if a valid state parameter was present in the client authorization request.
-Set to the exact value received from the client.
+The exact value received from the client.